Sirivennela310505/Uniskill-Nexus---Learn-Build-Grow/README.md

 # UniSkill Nexus — Learn.
 Build.
 Grow.
+Built with ❤️ for student growth and open-source innovation.

 An open-source student growth ecosystem where students can learn skills, build projects, discover hackathons, stay motivated, and get AI-powered guidance — all in one place.